MobiKwik: History

 In August 2017, Bajaj Finance picked up 10.83% stake in MobiKwik for ₹225 crore.

 In 2019, MobiKwik announced a new partnership with DT One to expand their service internationally.
 In 2019, the company began offering loans, insurance and investment advice.

 In May 2020, Mobikwik was briefly removed from the Google Play Store for violation of Google's advertisement policy.

 On 25 February 2021, an Indian security researcher named Rajshekhar Rajaharia claimed that a hacker group called Jordandaven stole the KYC details of nearly 100 million MobiKwik users from a company server and put them up for sale on the dark web.
 On 4 March 2021, company denied the claim and said it would take legal action against the researcher.
 Later, multiple independent researchers and users confirmed that their Mobikwik data was available online, and on 30 March 2021, TechCrunch reported that company was hiring a third-party to conduct a forensic data security audit.

 The Abu Dhabi Investment Authority purchased a 2.7% stake in MobiKwik for $20 million in June 2021.
 The Economic Times reported that MobiKwik had reached a valuation of $1 billion in October 2021, following a secondary employee stock ownership sale led by former Blackstone India chief Mathew Cyriac.
 The same year, MobiKwik filed for an initial public offering (IPO) to raise ₹1900 crore, but later deferred its IPO plans.

 In 2022, Mobikiwik suspended transactions from its e-wallet services to all major crypto exchanges in India.

 In September 2024, MobiKwik received criticism after it suspended "anytime withdrawals" on its Xtra peer-to-peer lending platform.
 Investors complained that their money was being reinvested in new borrowers without their consent.
 MobiKwik stated that the withdrawal policy was changed by its P2P partner Lendbox and that users will not be able to withdraw their money as per previous terms.

-In December 2024, the company launched its initial public offering and raised ₹572 crore.
+In second week of December 2024, the company launched its initial public offering and raised ₹572 crore.